 To meet enterprise compliance and data protection requirements, Amazon FSx is integrated with Amazon Backup allowing you to create scheduled, policy-driven backup plans for your Amazon FSx file systems.

 Amazon FSx provides two types of storage – Hard Disk Drives (HDD) and Solid State Drives (SSD) – enabling you to optimize cost and performance to meet your workload needs.
 HDD storage is designed for a broad spectrum of workloads, including home directories, user and departmental shares, and content management systems.
 SSD storage is designed for the high-performance and latency-sensitive workloads, including databases, media processing workloads, and data analytics applications.

 You pay only for the resources you use, with no minimum commitments, licensing costs, or up-front fees.
 You are billed hourly for your Amazon FSx file systems, based on your configured storage capacity (priced per GB-month) and throughput capacity (priced per MBps-month).
-You are billed hourly for your backup storage (priced per GB-month).
+You are billed hourly for your Amazon FSx file systems, based on your configured storage capacity (priced per GB-month), your level of SSD IOPS above the default 3 IOPS that are included for every GB of SSD storage (per IOPS-mo), and your throughput capacity (priced per MBps-month).
 For more details, see the Amazon FSx pricing page.